From IRS.gov – IRS Tax Tip 2022-98, June 28, 2022

 Special rules apply for a child to be treated as a qualifying child of the noncustodial parent.

-- The custodial parent can release the dependency exemption and sign a written declaration or Form 8332, Release/Revocation of Release of Claim to Exemption for Child by Custodial Parent PDF for the noncustodial parent to submit with their tax return.
+- The custodial parent can release the dependency exemption and sign a written declaration or Form 8332, Release/Revocation of Release of Claim to Exemption for Child by Custodial Parent for the noncustodial parent to submit with their tax return.

 - This also applies to some tax benefits, including the child tax credit, additional child tax credit, and credit for other dependents.
 It doesn’t apply to other tax benefits, such as the earned income credit, dependent care credit or head of household filing status.